MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-azure-migrate.md

 1. Select a VM to view its details.
 Verify that the VM:
     1. The VM is running.
 The corresponding source VM in the Hyper-V server is turned off.
-    1. The VM has the same disk and network configuration as the source VM.
+    1. The VM has the disk and network configuration as configured during replication.
-    1. The VM behaves as expected.
-    1. Your applications work as expected.

     :::image type="content" source="./media/migrate-azure-migrate/verify-migrated-virtual-machine-2.png" alt-text="Screenshot of migrated VM details in Azure portal." lightbox="./media/migrate-azure-migrate/verify-migrated-virtual-machine-2.png":::

 1. Sign into the VM.
-Verify that the VM is running as expected.
+1. The VM behaves as expected.

 1. In the Azure portal, select the ellipses ... next to the VM and select **Complete migration**.